ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/basal-area/full-lite-mapping.md

 ### Diagram

-Coloured in yellow are the conditional objects created to cater for trees with the trunk type ellipse or multi-stemmed.
+Coloured in yellow are the conditional objects created to cater for trees with the trunk type buttress, ellipse or multi-stemmed.

 ![full-lite-dbh-measure-example](https://w3id.org/tern/static/linkeddata-website/dawe-rlp/basal-area/full-lite-dbh/example.png)